hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql.html.markdown

 * `duration` - (Required) Duration after which the backup is deleted.
 It should follow `ISO 8601` duration format.
 Changing this forces a new Backup Policy PostgreSQL to be created.

-* `tagging_criteria` - (Required) A `tagging_criteria` block as defined below.
+* `criteria` - (Required) A `criteria` block as defined below.
 Changing this forces a new Backup Policy PostgreSQL to be created.

-* `tagging_priority` - (Required) Retention Tag priority.
+* `priority` - (Required) Specifies the priority of the rule.
+The priority number must be unique for each rule.
+The lower the priority number, the higher the priority of the rule.
 Changing this forces a new Backup Policy Postgre Sql to be created.

 ---

-A `tagging_criteria` block supports the following:
+A `criteria` block supports the following:

 * `absolute_criteria` - (Optional) Possible values are `AllBackup`, `FirstOfDay`, `FirstOfWeek`, `FirstOfMonth` and `FirstOfYear`.
 These values mean the first successful backup of the day/week/month/year.
 Changing this forces a new Backup Policy PostgreSQL to be created.